 Expertise: Chuck has a strong background in environmental toxicity, green chemistry and integrating sustainability into diverse business models

-Kimberly Heck is the Business Manager for NYSP2I where she oversees approximately $4M in annual NYSP2I program funding through all stages of development, including proposal, contract, and reporting and serves as a liaison to the sponsor agency - New York State Department of Environmental Conservation.
-Kim has over 20 years of diverse experience in entrepreneurship, marketing, business administration, project/product management, contract management, and logistics.
-Prior to joining NYSP2I, Kim was a Program Assistant at RIT's Center for Urban Entrepreneurship (CUE) where she assisted in the development and funding of new programs to promote and grow business leaders and entrepreneurship in the center city of Rochester.
-Prior to RIT, she held positions with Monroe School Transportation and Xerox, and currently owns her own logistics business.
+Candice Vanderstreet is the Business Manager for NYSP2I where she oversees approximately $4M in annual NYSP2I program funding through all stages of development, including proposal, contract, and reporting and serves as a liaison to the sponsor agency - New York State Department of Environmental Conservation.
+Candice has a background in project management and research operations.
+Prior to joining NYSP2I, she was a Research Manager at a global public relations and marketing firm.

-Eugene Park is the assistant director of technical programs.
-He provides technical assistance to the business programs and administers the R&D program.
+Gene Park is the assistant director of technical programs.
+He provides technical assistance to NYSP2I's key services and administers NYSP2I's R&D initiative.
 Prior to joining NYSP2I, Gene worked for over 20 years as a research professor in the Chemical Engineering Department at the University of Rhode Island (URI) where he was founding co-director and director of the URI Center for Pollution Prevention -- the first state-run university pollution prevention program in the United States.
 Gene began his career as a process engineer at Sanborn, Inc.

 Gene holds undergraduate degrees in chemistry/engineering and a master’s degree in engineering from Dartmouth College, along with a Ph.D. in chemical engineering from the University of RI.

 Expertise: Membrane Separations; Less Toxic Parts Cleaning and Surface Treatment; Materials Recycle